 Facing water damage in your home can be overwhelming and scary.
 Dollar signs start flashing in your mind, and you imagine the worst possible scenario.
 It can be tempting to save a few dollars by trying to repair water damage yourself.
 But be warned, that can cost you later.

 The average person doesn’t realize how extensive water damage can be.
 You may see discoloration, staining, and standing water on the surface.
 Nine times out of ten, unless your home is made of some impermeable material, the water has traveled deeper and further than you’d probably expect.
-Getting it out without causing more problems takes skill and the right equipment.
+Getting it out without causing more problems takes training and the right equipment.

 Lack of Proper Equipment